rfulkerson/25spring1400/ai_for_cs1.md

 1.	**Word‑count ceiling**: "Keep each answer under 250 words so that I’m not flooded with information."
 2.	**[Bloom’s Taxonomy](https://www.youtube.com/watch?v=ve-Evb5bGoc) scaffolding**: "Frame your guiding questions to progress from recall → apply → analyze."
 3.	**Tone cue**: "Use a warm, encouraging tone and celebrate small insights."

 ---

+### <a name="review">Interactive Quiz / Review</a>

+Using an AI for quiz or concept review can be done simply or in a more detailed manner.
+The prompt you use can guide your experience with the review.

+Here's an example of a simple prompt that generates some questions for review:

+> Hi.
+I'm taking a CS1 course and we have a quiz coming up soon about functions and strings.
+Can you prompt me with about 15 questions appropriate for a CS1 course and check my correctness?

+And here's a more detailed prompt that specifies exact parameters of the content and the types of questions.
+The topics section would be modified for the specific material being studied.

+> I'm studying for a CS1 quiz that will cover functions, strings, lists, and dictionaries in Python.
+Could you create a 15-question practice quiz that mixes multiple-choice, short-answer, code-writing, and conceptual/explanation questions focused on key concepts from these topics?
+>
+> Topics should include but not be limited to:
+> * Defining and calling functions
+> * Parameters, arguments, and return values
+> * Default parameters and keyword arguments
+> * Returning multiple values from a function
+> * String manipulation (e.g., indexing, slicing, concatenation, etc.)
+> * String methods (e.g., upper(), lower(), strip(), etc.)
+> * Lists: indexing, appending, slicing, and basic iteration
+> * Dictionaries: creating key-value pairs, accessing/modifying values, basic iteration
+> * Conceptual understanding of how functions, strings, lists, and dictionaries behave in Python (e.g., parameter passing, immutability vs. mutability, reference vs. copy, what it means to return a value, etc.)
+>
+> Please exclude questions involving error handling or try/except blocks, as those are not covered at this level.
+>
+> After each question, please allow me to answer and provide feedback on my response before moving on to the next question.
+>
+> If presenting code, please format it with multiple lines for clarity.
+>
+> At the end, please provide a summary of my performance with suggestions on areas to review and areas of strength.

+---